Green pea dishes. How to make "linguine with green pea sauce" Green pea sauce with cheese

 Pour the broth into the onion and simmer it over low heat for about 15 minutes.

-Add the peas, leaving about 100 grams, and the chopped parsley.
+Add the peas, leaving about 100 grams, and chopped parsley.
 Pour in the cream, puree, transfer to a gravy boat and add the remaining peas.

 Stir, bring to a boil and remove from heat.